 Thomas Aquinas College considers reasonably sized student loans as resources available to you.
-The Financial Aid Office, therefore, assumes you will obtain a student loan before seeking other financial aid from Thomas Aquinas College and will include a student loan as part of your financial aid package each year.
-You may decline to borrow a student loan, but in that case the amount that would have come from the student loan will be added to your expected cash payment due for the school year.
+The Financial Aid Office, therefore, assumes you will obtain a student loan before seeking other financial aid from Thomas Aquinas College.
+You may decline to borrow a student loan that is included in your financial aid package, but in that case the amount that would have come from the student loan will be added to your expected cash payment due for the school year.

 Student loans must be repaid.

-The parents of a dependent student may also borrow funds from the Federal Direct PLUS Loan Program.
+The parents of a dependent student may borrow funds from the Federal Direct PLUS Loan Program.

 There are also many alternative loan programs available to students and parents that offer low-cost, flexible ways to meet educational costs.